 A detailed proof is provided in the Supplementary material.

-\textbf{Proposition 2: Truncation error of the finite rank approximation} Let $\widetilde{y_{i}}^{S_{1}}$ denote the prediction for the $i$th phenotype when using an approximation for $\Psi$ and $\Gamma$ consisting of the first $S_{1}$ columns or rows only, respectively.
+\textbf{Proposition 2: Truncation error of the finite rank approximation} Let $\widetilde{y_{i}}^{S_{1}}$ denote the prediction for the $i$th target variable when using an approximation for $\Psi$ and $\Gamma$ consisting of the first $S_{1}$ columns or rows only, respectively.
 Then,

 that is, the reduction in the variance of the prediction resulting from using the approximation, relative to the infinite model, decays exponentially with the rank of the approximation.
 A detailed proof is provided in the Supplementary material.